The Neurotechnology Innovation Certificate

 To enrol in the Neurotechnology Innovation Certificate, students can declare the certificate through Dal Online (https://dalonline.dal.ca > Web for Students > Admissions > Declare Major/Minor/Certificate).
 Then, you should email the certificate coordinator (Aaron.Newman@dal.ca) to confirm your enrolment.

 To receive a Certificate at graduation, students must apply to graduate with the Certificate, in addition to their degree, also through Dal online (Web for Students > Student Records > Apply to Graduate).
-Students who wish to earn the certificate should complete all of the required elements (as described here) prior to graduation.
+Students who wish to earn the certificate should complete all of the required elements (Click here for more information) prior to graduation.

-Class: Neurotechnology Innovation, Commercialization, and Entrepreneurship (NESC/PSYO 4705)
+Class: Science & Technology Innovation, Commercialization, and Entrepreneurship (SCIE/NESC/PSYO 4705)

 This class departs from traditional science training by emphasizing the processes of innovation and commercialization: identifying problems that represent real needs in society, and creating novel solutions that not only work, but that can actually reach the people who can benefit from them, in a form they can use.
 Students will develop an understanding of how to design solutions that meet a real need, and have the potential to be commercialized or otherwise make it into the hands of people who can benefit from the solutions.